Urobotos/Arduino-USB-RGB-LED-Controller/README.md

 ### Option C): Open project in Android Studio:

-*(Direct installation of the application using Android Studio on a phone with a connected USB cable)*
+*(Direct installation of the application using a USB cable from Android Studio to the phone)*

 1️⃣ Open Android Studio <br>
 2️⃣ Select Open and choose the `android-app` folder <br>